mingze-yuan/Awesome-LLM-Healthcare/README.md

 ### Related Surveys
 ### Repositories

+## Contribution
+We sincerely value all contributions, whether through pull requests, issue reports, emails, or other forms of communication.

+## Citing
+If you find this repository useful in your research, please consider citing it.

+## License
+This project is licensed under the terms of the MIT license.

 ## Acknowledgement
 We have structured our repository by drawing inspiration from the substantial work of repositories such as [LLM-Agent-Paper-List](https://github.com/WooooDyy/LLM-Agent-Paper-List/tree/main), [CareGPT](https://github.com/WangRongsheng/CareGPT), and insights from [RadLLM](https://arxiv.org/pdf/2307.13693.pdf).
 We extend our sincere gratitude to their contributions.